The Case of the Missing Rectangle Side

 - Write down the area formula.
 Demonstrate an example of solving for area.

-- Begin by writing down several area problems.
+- Begin by writing down several area problems and model how to solve a few.

 - Draw another rectangle with an unknown side.